buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_PavementSurfaceCommon.md

+# Pset_PavementSurfaceCommon

 Properties for a pavement surface.
 <!-- end of short definition -->